 Combine the two factors and water-logged XPS non-insulation can result.
 The XPS industry seems to have cherry-picked both the laboratory tests for allowable moisture absorption AND for R-Value determination based on Greenhouse Gases that slowly escape from XPS.
 The clear losers are building owners whose XPS carries higher risks of becoming useless, costing them energy and possibly large sums for remediation because XPS won't dry out easily.
 Long-Term Thermal Resistance (LTTR) and the ability to dry out insulation that was exposed to water are priorities for owners, and designers should advise & specify accordingly.

 In response to the EPS Industry Alliance bulletins that report on tests conducted per industry consensus standards (ASTM) by independent testing laboratories, and also corroborated by third‐party research published by Oak Ridge National Laboratory in April 2012, one XPS-manufacturer promptly developed a "Science Doesn't Lie" tagline and website where they proceed to do just that - lie - about EPS and XPS.
 A number of brochures and a video heavily rely on unrecognized, made-up "tests", such as digging a hole in the ground to bury samples for three weeks.
 And of course they keep repeating the cherry-picked, short term laboratory tests.

 And they want to charge you a lot more for THAT?
 EPS offers the highest insulation value per dollar spent ontop of its outstanding environmental and physical advantages.

 Tel: (604) 590-2876

 Fax: (604) 590-8412

-Airfoam is a part of Aqua-Pak, the nation's leading manufacturer of expanded polystyrene (EPS) containers for over 30 years.
+Airfoam is a part of Aqua-Pak, the nation's leading manufacturer of large expanded polystyrene (EPS) boxes for transportation of perishables for over 30 years.
 Airfoam works with professionals to construct high-quality building insulation systems, geofoam, and flotation solutions at a minimal cost.